Pursuing a masters in civil engineering online can be a strategic option if you’re serious about furthering your career in this field.

 The Bureau of Labor Statistics projects 2% job growth for civil engineers over the next ten years.
 Other positions in related fields are projected to have higher than average job growth, like sales engineers (6%) and construction managers (8%).

-A typical civil engineering masters program contains a mix of both broad technical courses and courses that cover specific sectors.
+A typical online master degree in civil engineering program contains a mix of both broad technical courses and courses that cover specific sectors.
 Here’s an overview of some courses you might take:

 Certain courses, such as construction engineering, may also include field trips to work sites.
 You may also be required to write a final thesis or complete an internship to graduate.